alexharper84/node.js-MySQL/README.md

 - if the store is out of stock, the app will reply with:
 > "Not enough in stock!"
-- if the transaction is successful:
+- if the transaction was successful:
 > "Thanks for your purchase!"
 ---
 The app will then print a receipt of the purchase and give the customer the option to make another purchase.